 Proposed Change:

 1.2.2.1.
 Upstream migrants are present throughout the year and adult fish facilities are operated year-round.
-Adult salmon, steelhead, shad, and lamprey are counted per the schedule in Table IHR-2 and data are posted daily at: www.fpc.org/adultsalmon_home.html.
-Sturgeon and bull trout are relatively infrequent and are reported in Miscellaneous Fish Counts and in the Annual Fish Passage Report.
+Adult salmon, steelhead, bull trout, shad, and lamprey are counted per the schedule in Table IHR-2 and data are posted daily at: www.fpc.org.
+The presence of other species (i.e., sturgeon, grass carp, Atlantic salmon, etc.) are recorded as comments and reported in the Annual Fish Passage Report.
 Relatively few fish pass through the north ladder so one fish counter can effectively count both ladders simultaneously from the south shore counting room by direct observation of the south viewing window/slot and by video monitor connected to the north shore counting room.

 Comments: